jsenv/core/README.md

 todo list

 - follow up https://github.com/systemjs/systemjs/issues/1898
-- implement mirrorConsole and captureCOnsole in launchNode
+- implement mirrorConsole and captureConsole in launchNode
 - implement mirrorConsole and captureConsole in launchChromium
 - during executionPlanToCoverageMap implement and test log output that should look like that

+we need to handle cancellation too basically we need something in the log saying everything is canceled and something catching cancel error to avoid crashing the process

 ```
 ✔ src/index.test.js